alchemicode/jServ/README.md

             jServ has a flexible data structure that allows you to customize the database and it's functionality, with or without modifying the code.<br>
         </td>
         <td align="center">
-            jServ's driving force is it's use of JSON in it's data structure, allowing for a practical and effortless experience.<br>
+            jServ's driving force is it's use of multiple markup languages in it's data structure, allowing for a practical and effortless experience.<br>
         </td>
     </tr>
 </table>